williamlinplayzlegitpiano/15Llabreport3/LabReport2.md

 * `chatHistory` after URL request: `"jpolitz: Hello"\nCharlie Brown: Hey\n`

 **Explanation for Change:**
-* Initially, `chatHistory` was empty.
-After processing the request, the message "Hello" from the user "jpolitz" is appended to `chatHistory`, with `\n` preparing for the next message on the next line.
+* The existing `"jpolitz: Hello"\n` is appended with the message "Hey" from "Charlie Brown".